Tell us you haven’t noticed it:

 Such is the nature of our times: the weather is merely paralleling societal extremes.

-Whether it’s “trans” men playing in women’s sports, or a podcaster barking about or against climate shifts, what God is trying to indicate is mostly lost in the rancor and tohubohu.
+Whether it’s “trans” men playing in women’s sports, or podcasters debating climate shifts, or billionaires raking in more billions, what God is trying to indicate (“The seasons will be altered”) is mostly lost in the tohubohu and rancor of the twenty-first century.

 [resources: Sent To Earth and Future Events]